-As we’re focusing on those who actually raced in F1, that means no place for the driver who would have been the first Japanese driver to start a grand prix had his Maki not suffered an engine failure in practice after participating in first qualifying at Zandvoort in 1975: Hiroshi Fushida.
+As we focused on those who actually raced in F1, there was no place for the person who would have been the first Japanese driver to start a grand prix had his Maki not suffered an engine failure in practice after participating in first qualifying at Zandvoort in 1975: Hiroshi Fushida.

 Inoue has become a cult figure in recent years by embracing his status as F1’s most famous no-hoper.
 He once voted for himself as the worst F1 driver of all time, so who are we to argue?

 He certainly struggled, as you would expect from a driver whose junior single-seater career was poor, but at least managed to outqualify Max Papis – no slouch – three times in their seven races together as team-mates during his full season with Arrows in 1995.

 Inoue did make an impact for other reasons.
 In Monaco, while his Arrows was being towed back to the pits, rally driver Jean Ragnotti crashed a Renault Clio course car into it.
 The car, complete with Inoue, who was thankfully still wearing his helmet, flipped and although he escaped largely unscathed the rollhoop was damaged.

 Later that year he was struck by a trackside response vehicle in Hungary while returning to his stricken car with a fire extinguisher.